 The Risk Assessment station follows the Trial Planning and Design station, and confirming whether a trial falls within the scope of the Clinical Trial Regulations.
 Risk Assessment is good practice and is relevant to all trials.
-It is grouped within the planning category.
+This station is part of the ‘trial planning phase’ group of stations.

 Some host organisations may not be in a position to undertake the role of sponsor for Clinical Trials of Investigational Medicinal Products (CTIMPs) or may only sponsor trials of a certain risk level.
 It is essential therefore that they are involved at an early stage and that a risk assessment is undertaken at the very start.
 The process could be defined such that the risk assessment is undertaken on the research proposal and then further refined once the protocol has been drafted.